Find The Right Sports Bra With These 3 Simple Steps

 First up: What type of exercise are you performing?

-The form of exercise you’ll be doing will be a major determining factor when choosing your sports bra.
-All sports bras are labelled by “impact” levels.
-The lower the impact, the less support they offer.
-There are three “types” of sports bras on the market today:- Sports bras with encapsulation: These bras are typically designed with individual cups which surround and support each separate breast, very much like a typical day-to-day bra.
+Sports bras with encapsulation: These bras are typically designed with individual cups which surround and support each separate breast, very much like a typical day-to-day bra.
 Encapsulation bras don’t compress the breast, making them a better choice for lower-impact activities.

-- Sports bras with compression: Pulled over the head and pressing the breasts against the wall of the chest, these bras are designed to restrict moderate movement.
+Sports bras with compression: Pulled over the head and pressing the breasts against the wall of the chest, these bras are designed to restrict moderate movement.
 This makes them an ideal choice for low or medium-impact activities.

-- Encapsulation and compression sports bras: These bras will give your breasts the ultimate support, often featuring the latest technology to ensure enhanced comfort and style.
+Encapsulation and compression sports bras: These bras will give your breasts the ultimate support, often featuring the latest technology to ensure enhanced comfort and style.

 - Walking